 PET Imaging at NCTR – PET (or positron emission tomography) is an established clinical imaging tool used to detect and follow the biological course of several diseases at the molecular level before anatomical changes may be apparent; e.g., several cancers, heart disease including coronary artery disease, neurological disorders including Alzheimer’s, Parkinson’s, and epilepsy.

-NCTR’s high-resolution MicroPET installation has been completed and will be used in preclinical studies to evaluate the emergence and development of toxicity.
-The first NCTR protocol, “Methods Development for High Resolution Micro-Positron Emission Tomography (MicroPET) to Assess Rodent Neuroplasticity and Toxicity during Development,” will be used to evaluate system performance.
+NCTR’s high-resolution MicroPET installation has been completed and is being used in preclinical studies to evaluate the emergence and development of toxicity.
+The first NCTR protocol, “Methods Development for High Resolution Micro-Positron Emission Tomography (MicroPET) to Assess Rodent Neuroplasticity and Toxicity during Development,” was used to evaluate system performance and demonstrate utility.
 High-resolution MicroPET will dramatically increase the level and sophistication of data that can be obtained from animal models of toxicity and disease and provide direct links to clinical applications.
 Recent studies indicate that this approach will be invaluable in studies on the developmental neurotoxicity associated with exposure to general anesthetics used in the pediatric setting.